Branches and publishing in Nordcraft

 • Review all modifications made in your current branch

-• Identify any conflicts that need resolution before publishing
+• Identify any conflicts that need resolving before publishing

 View changes